Patreon/platform-documentation/source/includes/_resources_v2.md

 type | string | Event type.
 One of `pledge_start`, `pledge_upgrade`, `pledge_downgrade`, `pledge_delete`, `subscription`
 date | string (UTC ISO format) | The date which this event occurred. payment_status | string | Status of underlying payment.
-One of `Paid`, `Declined`, `Deleted`, `Pending`, `Refunded`, `Fraud`, `Other` tier_title | string | Title of the reward tier associated with the pledge tier_id | string | Id of the tier associated with the pledge amount_cents | integer | Amount of the underlying event currency_code | string | ISO code of the currency of the event
+One of `Paid`, `Declined`, `Deleted`, `Pending`, `Refunded`, `Fraud`, `Other` tier_title | string | Title of the reward tier associated with the pledge. tier_id | string | Id of the tier associated with the pledge. amount_cents | integer | Amount (in the currency in which the patron paid) of the underlying event. currency_code | string | ISO code of the currency of the event.

 ### Pledge Event Relationships